-- Perform feature matching using normalized crosscorrelation (NCC) of small image patches centered at each corner feature against the features stored in the track state. - Estimate an alignment between the potential feature matches, eliminating outliers using a variant of RANSAC [20], called M-SAC [21]. - Evaluate the alignment by warping the track state image patch (that part of the image represented by the track stored in the state) using the estimated transform computed above, and computing the NCC as a similarity score.
+- Perform feature matching using normalized crosscorrelation (NCC) of small image patches centered at each corner feature against the features stored in the track state. - Estimate an alignment between the potential feature matches, eliminating outliers using M-SAC [15]. - Evaluate the alignment by warping the track state image patch (that part of the image represented by the track) using the estimated transform computed above, and computing the NCC as a similarity score.
 We use an affine model here. - Take the track state with the highest alignment similarity score as the best match to the current frame.

 In essence, we could stop here and track frame-to-frame using this technique.
 This would, and did, perform decently well if the view of the object doesn't change over time.
-However, as mentioned earlier, a common problem related to in-vivo environments occurs when the tool moves too much, frequently showing different views, and the current method will guarantee you to only be able to lock-on to that part of the object you were originally supplied with in the initialization stage.
+However, a common problem related to in-vivo environments occurs when the tool moves too much, frequently showing different views, and the current method will guarantee you to only be able to lock-on to that part of the object you were originally supplied with in the initialization stage.
 The result is that we eventually lose the track because the information stored in the database is no longer present in the image frames, and the tracker has nothing else to go on to identify the object.
 See figure 3 for an example.

-To be able to deal with this issue, we chose to combine multiple additional features together into a single likelihood map, representing the probability of each pixel being part of the object, so that we could discover new regions of the object that are similar to what we are currently tracking.
-The alignment estimation step (done when we are matching to the best track state) yields a set of inlier feature locations that are presumed to be part of the object to be tracked.
+To be able to deal with this issue, we chose to combine multiple additional features together into a single likelihood map, so that we could discover new regions of the object that are similar to what we are currently tracking.
+The alignment estimation step yields a set of inlier feature locations that are presumed to be part of the object to be tracked.
 The inliers are used as seed points in the likelihood map in a region-growing algorithm, so that we can flow [hence the term Feature-Flow; we flow from one feature (corners) into others (those that form the likelihood)] into new parts of the object.
 This provides us with an object mask, which we can then use to retrieve the features associated with this image region as a new addition to the track state database.